About the Program

 In addition to Parkland, your clinical training will take you to other teaching hospitals with formal affiliations with UT Southwestern Medical Center, including Dallas Veterans Affairs Medical Center, Methodist Hospital, Texas Health Presbyterian Hospital Dallas, and Scott & White Hospital in Temple, Texas.
 Your clinical training will broaden your experience even further, with rotations in hospitals, clinics, private physician practices, long-term care facilities, and other settings.

 At the end of 30 months, successful students receive a Master of Physician Assistant Studies degree and are eligible to sit for the Physician Assistant National Certifying Examination.
-In the last five years, 100 percent of our graduates passed the exam on the first try.
+In the last eight years, 100 percent of our graduates passed the exam on the first try.